Restraining Order / Protective Order

 Violating your protective order is a criminal offense, even if the violation is accidental.
 If you violate your restraining order in the Hernando County area, it is a first-degree misdemeanor for which a conviction means jail time, probation, and/or fines.
 An experienced Brooksville domestic violence defense attorney with family law skills and knowledge can help you with all aspects involved in a protective order in Hernando County or the surrounding areas, including representing you at your hearing and fighting any alleged violations.

-If you have been served a protection order anywhere in Hernando, Citrus, or Sumter County, including Brooksville, Spring Hill, North Weeki Wachee, High Point, Hernando Beach, Hill 'n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, Bushnell, and the surrounding areas, contact Ashley M. Aulls, P.A..
-With 15 years of experience serving clients like you, Ashley Aulls is skilled both in family law and in criminal defense.
+If you have been served a protection order anywhere in Hernando, Citrus, or Sumter County, including Brooksville, Spring Hill, North Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, Bushnell, and the surrounding areas, contact The Law Office of Ashley Aulls, P.A..
+Ashley Aulls has practiced law since 1996 and is skilled in both family law and criminal defense.
 He knows how unjust protective orders come about, and how to defend you against them.
-Call Ashley M. Aulls, P.A. at (352) 593-4115 today to schedule a consultation.
+Call The Law Office of Ashley Aulls, P.A. at (352) 593-4115 today to schedule a consultation.